pawelsloboda5/UMBC-hackathon/README.md

 ## 📸 Screenshots

 ### 1. Scanning a Suspicious Email
 Phase-1 flags missing MX + DMARC.
 AI confirms phishing with high similarity.
+Automated runs through all CSV rows.
 ![Scan Example 1](/web/public/pic1.png)
 *Why it matters: Users immediately see both the technical red flags and the AI’s verdict, building trust in the system.*